Britain's easyJet expands in Germany with Air Berlin deal

 The British budget airline added it would look to recruit around 1,000 Air Berlin pilots and cabin crew, on local contracts.

-Reporting by Victoria Bryan in Berlin, Alistair Smout in London and Parikshit Mishra in Bengaluru; Editing by David Gregorio and Andrew Hay
+Reporting by Victoria Bryan in Berlin, Alistair Smout in London and Parikshit Mishra in Bengaluru; Additional reporting by Nadine Schimroszik in Berlin and Tom Sims in Frankfurt; Editing by Alison Williams